bharathyuvaraj21/Invasive-Noninvasive-Cancer-Analysis/README.md

-# 🧬 Gene Expression Analysis and Cancer Classification using Machine Learning
+# 🧬 Gene Expression Analysis and Cancer Classification using Machine Learning and Statistical techniques

 ## 📘 Project Overview
 This project analyzes gene expression data to distinguish between invasive and non-invasive cancer types.
 Using supervised and unsupervised machine learning techniques, the study performs dimensionality reduction, clustering, and classification to identify key gene markers and classify cancer samples accurately.